Nnamaka/Nnamaka/README.md

 # Dike Nnamaka

-I am Experienced in Supervised and Unsupervised learning for both Logistics and Linear Regression tasks.
-I really enjoy working with the pytorch framework .
+I am Experienced in Supervised and Unsupervised learning learning tasks.
+I really enjoy working with both the pytorch and Tensorflow frameworks .

 # Skills and Experience
 *  PYTOCH
-*  PYTHON
+*  TENSORFLOW
-*  C++
+*  KERAS
 *  GOOGLE COLAB
 *  TEELGRAM BOTS

 # Others
-- 🌱 I’m currently learning TensorFlow
+- 🌱 I’m currently working on a personal project
-- ⚡ Fun fact: This is a very serious matter
+- ⚡ Fun : The best thing about the future is that it comes one day at a time.
 - 💬 Ask me about ice cream
 - ⚡ Fun fact: The wood frog can hold its pee for up to eight months.WHAT?